 Gravels for Paths

-Smaller sizes smaller aggregates such as pea gravel, roll underfoot and can get stuck in wheels, making it difficult for you to navigate prams and wheelchairs.
+Smaller sized, rounded aggregates such as pea gravel, roll underfoot and can get stuck in wheels, making it difficult for you to navigate prams and wheelchairs.

-We suggest you also use a 14mm or 20mm gravel for pathways.
-Rounded gravels can feel softer underfoot than chippings.
+We suggest you also use a 14mm or 20mm gravel for pathways as these are easier to walk on.

 Gravels for Borders

-Choose gravels that compliment your patio or planting scheme.
-You can add definition in these areas with larger cobbles, pebbles and boulders.
+We suggest you choose gravels that compliment your planting or patio scheme.
+You can add height and interest to these areas with larger cobbles, pebbles and boulders.